-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+F Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ PVC piping where seen and appeared in serviceable condition but were not tested.
+The sanitary fittings appeared in fair order consistent with age.